Ground-Truth-Labs/gtl-fe-interview/README.md

 # GTL Result Viewer

-This is a demo app showing results produced by GTL. it's rudimentary as it is and hard o digest.
+This is a demo app showing results produced by GTL.
+As it is it just prints out data.

 Please make it more consumable for the viewer.